Megatron:"It appears you and I are destined to battle aboard this ship once more, Autobot." Optimus Prime:"Bring it on, Decepticon."

 Universal Universe Time: Par for the course with Transformers, Cybertronions always refer to lengths of time as cycles.
 Solar Cycle for a day, Mega Cycle for a month (year?), etc.

 Unknown Rival: Unlike most Transformers continuities, Megatron barely knows who Optimus is.
 Prime finally angers Megatron enough to say his name in "Endgame, Part II."
+Conveniently, that would turn out to be the last episode in the series, meaning we wouldn't get to see them become the destined Arch-Enemies they were meant to be.

 Verbal Tic: Wreck-Gar starts nearly every sentence with "I am Wreck-Gar!" after he obtains his name.